louis-tru/quark/docs/AI_CONTEXT.md

 - `RenderResource` owns backend-local upload/unload operations for textures and vertex data.
 - `PaintImage::setCanvas()` consumes an already rendered canvas as a texture source.
 - `Canvas::outputImage()` changes where subsequent drawing goes.
-- `PathvCache` caches generated path vertices and anti-alias fuzz geometry.
+- `PathvCache` caches generated path vertices and anti-alias distance geometry.
 - `zDepthNextUnit` is used to order draw calls in GPU depth.

 ## Documentation Maintenance